-When I think about the top RV camping resources you need to prepare for RV camping, how to pack an RV refrigerator is at the top of the list.
+Learning how to pack an RV refrigerator efficiently is a critical aspect of successful RV camping.
 In this post, I share with you some RV fridge storage ideas to help you pack your refrigerator more efficiently.

 Here are our best tips for maximizing the space in your RV fridge.